carbon-language/carbon-lang/mlir/docs/PassManagement.md

 (operations, types, attributes, ...) can be created.
 Dialects must also be loaded before starting the execution of a multi-threaded pass pipeline.
-To this end, a pass that may create an entity from a dialect that isn't guaranteed to already ne loaded must express this by overriding the `getDependentDialects()` method and declare this list of Dialects explicitly.
+To this end, a pass that may create an entity from a dialect that isn't guaranteed to already be loaded must express this by overriding the `getDependentDialects()` method and declare this list of Dialects explicitly.

 ### Initialization